Artane Band: Later activities

 The school moved to its the old refectory building following a fire in 1969, which also damaged uniforms, instruments, and music scripts.
 The band was helped resume with donations from the GAA, donations of music (and arrangements) from other bands including the US Navy and Marine Corps bands.

 In 1993, the band led the first Moscow St. Patrick's Day Parade.
 The band has also performed with include Bing Crosby, Neil Diamond, Finbar Wright and Frank Patterson.

 1998 saw the GAA join the board of management of the school, with the foundation of the Artane School of Music Trust, and in 2002 girls join the bands for the first time.

 In 2009, the school was awarded the Dublin Lord Mayors award for its services to the community by Lord Mayor Eibhlin Byrne. and also played at the Oxegen 2009 music festival.

 In 2011, the band performed during Queen Elizabeth II's visit to Croke Park.
 2015 saw the establishment of the Artane Youth Choir for secondary school students, and the adult Artane Community Choir.
 In 2016 the organisation celebrated its "130 year partnership" with the GAA.
 In 2018, following "extensive renovations", the hall was officially reopened by the Lord Mayor of Dublin Nial Ring.

+In 2023, before the funeral of Shane MacGowan, the band played a number of his songs as they led a procession of his coffin through the streets of Dublin.